pletfix/core/README.md

 Read more about Pletfix in the [official documentation](https://pletfix.com).

+> If you want to build an application using Pletfix, visit the repository for [Pletfix Application Skeleton](https://github.com/pletfix/app).

 ## Core Development

 If you want to develop at the Pletfix Core, you can create a workbench as follows.